 An independent film is a movie that is produced outside of the traditional Hollywood studio system.

-Independent films are usually made with independent financing, which means that they are not beholden to the major studios and can take risks that the studios wouldn’t usually take.
+Independent films are usually made with independent financing, meaning they are not beholden to the major studios and can take risks that the studios wouldn’t usually take.
 They can be made by smaller, independent studios or by individual filmmakers.
 This results in independent films often having a more unique vision than studio films.

-Independent films are also typically smaller in scope than studio films, which makes them more intimate and personal.
+Independent cinema also features movies that are typically smaller in scope than studio films, which makes them more intimate and personal.
 Because of this, independent films often capture a different perspective than what is typically seen in mainstream cinema.